mfpx/mfpx/README.md

 ---

 ### Hi there 👋
-I'm David, a computer scientist with a passion for networking and an interest in all things tech!
+I'm Tegan, a computer scientist with a passion for networking and an interest in all things tech!
 I'm also an alum of Queen Mary University of London and Aberystwyth University.

 ### Working on 🔭